Aymane27-Rio/Nodejs-DevSecOps/README.md

 ```

 Start the application
-To start the application, run the below command in the terminal:
+To start the application, run the following command in the terminal:

 ```bash
 npm start